 Audicus Online Hearing Test

-The Solo is a smart listening device that provides sound clarity and reduces background noise in occasional settings.
+The Clara is a smart listening device that provides sound clarity and reduces background noise in occasional settings.
 It helps in situations where it’s inherently difficult to hear, such as listening from a distance, discerning speech in loud places and having soft conversations.

-Used in conjunction with our Audicus Hearing Test, which uses a smart algorithm to analyze and correlate your results with thousands of existing hearing profiles from our database, the Solo is tuned to help you in situations where you could use a boost.
+Used in conjunction with our Audicus Hearing Test, which uses a smart algorithm to analyze and correlate your results with thousands of existing hearing profiles from our database, the Clara is tuned to help you in situations where you could use a boost.

 Be sure to take an online hearing test regularly to assess your hearing health!